Frequently Asked Questions

 A persistent infection with high-risk Human Papillomavirus (HPV) can over time lead to cell changes which may develop into cervical cancer.
 Your sample will be analysed for presence of high-risk HPV.

-Women aged 20 or above that want to be active about monitoring their health and ensure they don’t get cervical cancer should take the test.
+Women 20+ that want to be active about monitoring their health and ensure they don’t get cervical cancer should take the test.
 Testing for high-risk HPV is especially important for women that do not have regular smear tests − 65% of cervical cancer sufferers have not had a smear test.

-Women aged above 65, who are no longer covered established screening programs, will also benefit from HPV self-sampling at home.
-Women that are HPV-positive in middle age are often carrying long-lasting infections, which may have caused cell damage.
+Women 65+ who are no longer covered established by screening programs, will also benefit from HPV self-sampling at home.
+HPV-positive results at this age may point to long-lasting infections, which may have caused cell damage.

 The greatest benefit is knowing whether or not you’ve got a high-risk HPV infection.
 It’s also easy and convenient − you can self-sample in the comfort of your own home, when it suits you, without having to undergo a gynecological examination.

 If the results are normal and the test shows no high-risk HPV then there’s no need for any short-term follow-up.
-But it’s important to take a test regularly because the virus spreads through sexual contact.
-We recommend within three years.
+We advise to take a test regularly or at least within the next three years because the virus spreads through sexual contact.